-- A. As the use of social media continues to evolve, it is vital that clinic personnel maintain confidentiality by following HIPAA guidelines (see Section 1.4). - B. Graduate clinicians are to refrain from using social media when in clinical rotations unless it directly relates to service delivery interaction.
-If an assigned clinical rotation has and uses social media, graduate clinicians are to keep this site's related social media separate from their personal accounts. - a.
-If social media interactions related to professional practice become antagonistic, students are advised to disengage from the dialogue in a polite manner and seek the advice of a preceptor. - C. Graduate clinicians are to use their best judgment when posting material and should remain aware of the effect social media posts have on their own image.
-Any social-media-generated comments are to be professional and discreet.
-It is recommended that students consider the following guidelines: - a.
-Avoid posting material that is inappropriate or harmful to others. - b.
-Use disclaimers when expressing personal opinion.
+Patient Privacy.
+As the use of social media continues to evolve, it is vital that clinic personnel maintain confidentiality by following HIPAA guidelines (see Section 1.4).

+Social Media and Clinical Practicum.
+Graduate clinicians are to refrain from using social media when in clinical rotations unless it directly relates to service delivery interaction.
+If an assigned clinical rotation has and uses social media, graduate clinicians are to keep this site's related social media separate from their personal accounts.

-- c.
-Respect copyright and trademark laws. - d.
-Maintain the privacy of others by protecting confidential information. - e.
-Promptly clarify statements that are misinterpreted by others on the platform. - D. The OSU SLHC has a zero-tolerance policy on violations of the Social Media Policy.
-Violation could result in dismissal from the program. - E. Graduate clinicians should not "friend" their clients, preceptors, or professors while in the program.
+• If social media interactions related to professional practice become antagonistic, students are advised to disengage from the dialogue in a polite manner and seek the advice of a preceptor.